astorDev/confi/mongo/dotnet/article/index.md

 dotnet add package Confi.BackgroundStore
 ```

-We'll need to create a store per configuration source we want to use, so we'll use `id` of the document we want to read configuration from as a key.
+We'll need to create a store per configuration source we want to use, so we'll use the `id` of the document we want to read configuration from as a key.
 We'll use `SetAll` method of the store to upload the data from a `ConfigurationRecord` using the mapping we've implemented earlier.
 Let's call our class `Loader` and sketch an initial implementation:

 ```csharp
 public class MongoConfigurationLoader(